alaz/express-req-header-binary/README.md

-# Express.js bug
+# Node HTTP server bug

-Binary data in a request header value results in Express silently dropping this connection.
+Binary data in a request header value results in Node's HTTP server silently dropping this connection.

 # Steps to reproduce